-Testing procedure at T-proof for functional safety relay applications 1) or 2)
+Testing procedure at T-proof for functional safety relay applications 1) or 2) and 3) or 4)

 The proof test shall be performed to reveal dangerous faults which are undetected by diagnostics.
 This means that it is necessary to specify how dangerous undetected faults, which have been noted during the FMEDA, can be revealed during proof test.